Moqume/Background-Manager-WP/readme.txt

 = Help, it's broken!
 What do I do now? =

-If something does not appear to be working as it should, [search the forum](http://wordpress.org/tags/background-manager) or [write a new topic](http://wordpress.org/tags/background-manager#postform) that describes the problem(s) you are experiencing.
+If something does not appear to be working as it should, [search the WordPress Support Forum](http://wordpress.org/support/plugin/background-manager) if there may be a solution, or write a new topic that describes the problem(s) you are experiencing.

 It will be very useful to include information about the environment in which the problem occured.
 If you can still activate and access the __Settings__ page for the plugin, look at the bottom of the page for a __Debug__ link.
 Clicking it will expand a box with often requested details, such as the WordPress version and what operating system the web server is using.
 You can copy and paste these details when reporting a problem, which will help speed up finding a solution.

 = How do my make my backgrounds click-able? =

 You can redirect your visitor to a specific URL if they click anywhere on the background by setting the __Background URL__ for an image.
 Simply edit one of your Image Sets (__Apperance__ -> __Background__ -> __Image Sets__ --> [desired image set]), select an image and click the __Edit__ icon displayed over the image.
 Provide the URL in the __Background URL__ field and click __Save All Changes__.

+= Can I track background impressions and clicks? =

+Yes, starting with version 1.1, any click-able background image that is shown or clicked on can be tracked using Google Analytics.
+They will appear as Google Analytics Events, which can also be used for Goals.
+The _Help_ tab on the main _Settins_ page will describe this in more detail.

 = How do I change the background, overlay or color for individual posts or pages? =